ESG 2024

 Climate- and nature-related risks

-In addition to the disclosure requirements imposed on large banks and insurance companies by Article 964a of the CO, banks and insurers subject to supervision by the FINMA are required by prudential regulations to disclose specific information on climate-related financial risks.
+In addition to the disclosure requirements imposed on large banks and insurance companies by Article 964a CO, banks and insurers subject to supervision by the FINMA are required by prudential regulations to disclose specific information on climate-related financial risks.
 The scope of the disclosures has been specified in various FINMA Circulars (such as Circulars 2016/1: “Disclosure – Banks” and 2016/2: “Disclosure – Insurers”, which impose specific disclosure requirements on the largest institutions (supervisory categories 1 and 2 for banks, and supervisory category 2 for insurers), amended in 2021) and FINMA Guidance 01/2023 (Developments with regard to the management of climate risks).

 FINMA is of the view that an integrated approach to climate risks and other nature-related risks would be appropriate, and has enacted a new Circular on nature-related risks that will enter into force on 1 January 2025.
 This new circular is based on the recommendations of international standard-setting bodies (in particular, the Basel Committee on Banking Supervision (BCBS) and the International Association of Insurance Supervisors (IAIS)).
 It will apply to all supervised entities, irrespective of their supervisory category, and explicitly requires the integration of nature-related risks into governance processes and structures.
 FINMA refers to these nature-related risks as “risk drivers” that affect traditional risk categories, including credit risks, market risks, liquidity risks, operational risks, and reputational risks.